 Possible Underwriting Outcomes

 Everyone diagnosed with HIV will get a table rating if they meet John Hancock’s underwriting criteria.
 The extra premium will be 250% to 400%.
-They also add an additional $2/$1,000 of coverage for younger people.
+They also add an additional $2 for younger people.

 Underwriting Guidelines for HIV with Prudential

 Prudential also offers life insurance policies to HIV-positive applications.
 Like the last two companies, not every application will qualify.
 You must meet Prudential’s underwriting guidelines before they’ll consider the application.